dorje/maze/README.md

 This code follows the description of the Deep Q Learning algorithm described in Playing Atari with Deep Reinforcement Learning [2] and shows that this learning algorithm can be further used in playing maze games.

+The agent is expected to find the best way going to 'room 8' from 'room 1' after exploration the maze.

 Installation Dependencies:
 ------
 Python 2.7